adentinger/CMakeBestPractices/README.md

 ### The robust way

 *NOTE: This section corresponds to how a real project would explain how to integrate the build of that project into a larger build, such as a developer integrating the project into a larger one, or a package maintiner adding the project to a package manager (pacman, apt, vcpkg, pip3, ...).
 Because this is a superproject, the orchestration of both CMake builds is done by another tool, in this case the `superbuild.py` script.
-In a single-build situation, that script would be undesirable and should be replaced by a single `CMakePresets.json` file.*
+Inside a single project however, like in `prj1` or `prj2`, there is no need for such orchestration.*

 Run `python3 superbuild.py --dry-run` to get the cmake commands that would be run in a non-dry run, as well as a list of environment variables that control the behavior of the build.
 For example: